 Overpronation

 Next up is overpronation, which is when the ankle rotates heavily inwards.
 Runners with this type of gait often (but not always) have flat feet and will see wear patterns along the insides of their shoes at both the heel and forefoot.
 Historically, overpronators were advised to purchase a stability/motion control shoe or invest in an aftermarket insole.
-The rationale behind this is that the extra support and structure encourages your feet to mimic neutral pronation, thereby reducing the risk of injury.
+The rationale behind this is that the extra support and structure encourage your feet to mimic neutral pronation, thereby reducing the risk of injury.
 However, if you’re looking for conclusive, evidence-based research that this happens, you’ll come up empty.
 It’s true that many overpronating runners like the feel of a stability shoe, especially those that are fairly unobtrusive like the Brooks Adrenaline GTS 24 and New Balance Fresh Foam X 860v14.
 But it’s equally important to understand there isn’t a universal “perfect” gait, and overcorrecting with too much support also can be a potential recipe for injury.

 Supination (Underpronation)

 Finally, supination or underpronation is when the ankle rotates outwards while running.
 This is the least common gait style, but characteristics include feet with high arches and old shoes showing wear along the outer edges of the soles at the front and back.
 Similar to overpronation, it’s not a perfect science in finding an ideal shoe.
 That said, most runners with supination prefer a neutral style with a lot of flexibility.
-Shoes that fit the bill include the top-ranked Brooks Ghost 16.
+Shoes that fit the bill include the top-ranked Brooks Ghost 17.

 As we mentioned above, the height of your arches is closely tied to pronation: In general, those with "normal" arches fall into the “neutral” pronation category, runners with flat feet or low arches have a tendency to overpronate, and high arches are associated with supination.
-However. whether or not you should base any portion of your buying decision on this information is up for debate.
+However, whether or not you should base any portion of your buying decision on this information is up for debate.
 On one hand, Asics provides specific recommendations for those with flat/low, average, and high arches (with the caveat that “actual biomechanical needs vary from person to person”).
-On the other, the jury is still out on whether or not choosing shoes based on arch support reduces the risk of injury.
+On the other hand, the jury is still out on whether or not choosing shoes based on arch support reduces the risk of injury.
 Without solid evidence behind the benefits, it’s best to think of it as a personal, comfort-based decision.
 Further, runners who have consistent challenges finding a suitable pair of shoes will be best off meeting with a podiatrist for recommendations on foot strengthening, shoe types, or orthotic inserts.

 Upper